NETWAYS/jenkins-training/Beispiel/02_hello_jenkins.md

 !SLIDE bullets small noprint
 # The Statuspage
 * Changes
-Can show a changelog (requires an addon)
+Can show a change log (requires an add-on)
 * Workspace
 Contains files used and created by a Build